lee-data/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

     - The University of Toronto community has about 800,000 people including enrolled students (about 100,000), faculty and staff members (about 16,500) and alumni (about 680,000).
 (Source: https://www.utoronto.ca/about-u-of-t/quick-facts?form=MG0AV3)

-    I plan to conduct *multistage sampling*, beginning with *Convenience sampling* and *Snowball sampling* for the initial data gathering, followed by *Stratified sampling* for each age group.
+    I plan to conduct *multistage sampling*, beginning with *Convenience sampling* and *Snowball sampling* for the initial data gathering, followed by *quota sampling* for each age group.

     Below is the detailed breakdown.